 20. Slinky Dog Dash

 Slinky Dog Dash is undoubtedly one of the most popular rides at Walt Disney World, and long lines start the minute Hollywood Studios opens up.
-While not the most thrilling ride, the thrills sneak up on your and it’s more intense that you think before riding.
+While not the most thrilling ride, the thrills sneak up on your and it’s more intense than you think before riding.

 The roller coaster trains are very large, comfortable, and the whole ride is incredibly smooth.
 We especially love riding Slinky Dog Dash at night, a very underrated experience and much better than during the day.

-We wish it included a more detailed show scenes and that it was a bit longer, but overall it’s one of our favorites.
+We wish it included more detailed show scenes and that it was a bit longer, but overall it’s one of our favorites.

 19. Rock ‘n’ Roller Coaster Starring Aerosmith

-Rock ‘n’ Roller Coaster is 100% thrills, high-speeds and just a plain, rocking good time!
-Guests load into a super-stretch limo with backstage passes to an Aerosmith concert, but run into traffic on the way which turns out to be no problem whatsoever.
+Rock ‘n’ Roller Coaster is 100% thrills, high-speeds, and just a plain, rocking good time!
+Guests load into a super-stretch limo with backstage passes to an Aerosmith concert but run into traffic on the way which turns out to be no problem whatsoever.

 Call us suckers, but jamming out to “Love in an Elevator” while going through a corkscrew loop is one of the coolest Disney World moments we can think of.
 We bumped it just above Slinky Dog Dash for this reason alone, even if Slinky might be the overall better coaster.